Thousands of Britons rescued from Rhodes as flights continue arriving in UK

 Holidaymakers spoke of their ‘traumatic’ and ‘miserable’ experiences, having to leave their hotels and sleep in schools, airports and sports centres.

-Repatriation flights landed in the UK overnight and are set to continue on Tuesday, as holidaymakers spoke of their “traumatic” experiences, being evacuated from hotels and sleeping in schools, airports and sports centres on the popular Greek island.
+Repatriation flights landed in the UK overnight and on Tuesday as holidaymakers spoke of their “traumatic” experiences being evacuated from hotels and sleeping in schools, airports and sports centres on the Greek island.

-As many as 10,000 Britons are estimated to be on the island, the Foreign Office said, with 30,000 due to head there in the next few weeks, according to The Times newspaper.
+As many as 10,000 Britons are estimated to be in Rhodes, the Foreign Office said, with 30,000 due to head there in the next few weeks, according to The Times.

-Holiday operators continue to cancel flights and holidays, meaning thousands could be at risk of having their getaway plans scuppered.
+Holiday operators continued to cancel flights and holidays, meaning thousands could have their getaway plans scuppered.

+The Foreign Office has not formally advised people not to travel to the island and is advising those planning to travel to any areas affected by wildfires to check with their travel operator.

+Many travel firms continued to fly Britons to the Greek island, claiming many parts remain unaffected.

 An easyJet pilot warned 37 passengers on a 180-capacity plane heading to Rhodes from Gatwick that it was a “bad idea” to travel to the island, BBC Wales reported.

-However, Michael Gove said he plans to holiday on the Greek island of Evia, insisting the region is safe for Britons to visit.
+However, Michael Gove said he plans to holiday on the Greek island of Evia, insisting the region is safe to visit.

 The Housing Secretary told Times Radio: “I’m due to go on holiday, God willing, to Greece in just over a week’s time – not to Rhodes but to another island – and I’m looking forward to going.